nodeontrain/nodeontrain.xyz/tuts/authorization.md

 <img src="/img/tuts/authorization1.png" alt="authorization 1" width="100%" />

 Our test suite is currently failing.
 The reason is that the edit and update actions now require a logged-in user, but no user is logged in inside the corresponding tests.
-We’ll fix our test suite by logging the user in before hitting the edit or update actions.
+We'll fix our test suite by logging the user in before hitting the edit or update actions.

 `public/test/e2e_test/integration/users_edit_test.js`